-- 5.22 The effective doses given in these notes have been calculated using the methodology described in ICRP Publication 12812, using weighting factors from ICRP Publication 6013.
-Revised weighting factors have been published in ICRP Publication 10314, but have yet to be applied to the ICRP models. - 5.23 Although the concept of effective whole body dose was originally only intended for occupational risks, it provides a useful index when used in connection with radiopharmaceuticals. - 5.24 The effective doses are based on clinically normal subjects and may vary considerably in pathological states.
-Caution should therefore be exercised in conditions where the abnormal retention of the radiopharmaceutical can result in a substantially higher absorbed radiation dose. - 5.25 The effective dose listed in these Notes is calculated from the corresponding DRL.
-Information on radiation doses to patients from radiopharmaceuticals is provided in ICRP Publication 5315 and its addendums16-19 and summarised in ICRP Publication 12815.
-For those procedures not covered in ICRP publications, other published dosimetry estimates have been used20-29. - 5.26 Estimates of the dose to the uterus; as a guide to the dose to the foetus; are provided to help clinicians decide whether an investigation should proceed if pregnancy is known or suspected.
+- 5.24 The effective doses given in these notes have been calculated from the corresponding DRL using the methodology described in ICRP Publication 128 [12], using weighting factors from ICRP Publication 60 [13].
+Revised weighting factors have been published in ICRP Publication 103 [14], but have yet to be applied to the ICRP models. - 5.25 Although the concept of effective whole body dose was originally only intended for occupational risks, it provides a useful index when used in connection with radiopharmaceuticals. - 5.26 The effective doses are based on clinically normal subjects and may vary considerably in pathological states.
+Caution should therefore be exercised in conditions where the abnormal retention of the radiopharmaceutical can result in a substantially higher absorbed radiation dose. - 5.27 Information on radiation doses to patients from radiopharmaceuticals is provided in ICRP Publication 53 [15] and its addendums [16-18] and summarised in ICRP Publication 128 [12].
+For those procedures not covered in ICRP publications, other published dosimetry estimates have been used[19-28]. - 5.28 Estimates of the dose to the uterus may be used as an indicative dose to the foetus in cases where pregnancy is known or suspected.
 Figures are derived from the literature, mostly from ICRP Publication 128.
 It should be noted that these figures do not include a component of dose from the cross-placental transfer of radiopharmaceuticals.
+IR(ME)R requires practitioners to consider whether the exposure could be delayed until it is confirmed whether the individual is pregnant, or the exposure can wait until the baby is born.

-Functional Groups
+Functional groups

-5.27 To simplify the application process, some of the procedures in Table 5.1 have been organised into 'functional groups', relevant to patient pathology and physiology.
-Where all procedures within a functional group are required on a licence, the applicant can specify the functional group instead of listing individual procedures.

-5.28 Procedures within the functional groups are listed in Table 5.5 for imaging procedures and Table 5.6 for non-imaging procedures.
+- 5.29 To simplify the application process, some of the procedures in table 5.1 have been organised into 'functional groups', relevant to patient pathology and physiology.
+Where all procedures within a functional group are required on a licence, the applicant can specify the functional group instead of listing individual procedures. - 5.30 Procedures within the functional groups are listed in table 5.5 for imaging procedures and table 5.6 for non-imaging procedures.

-Table 5.1: Diagnostic Procedures
+Table 5.1: diagnostic procedures